gbmhunter/MOsal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v3.7.3.0  2014-10-14 Added MCallbacks as a dependency in the Makefile to fix TravisCI build error, closes #50. v3.7.2.0  2014-10-14 Added empty Thread constructor (sometimes you don't want to provide the callback on creation), closes #49.
+v3.7.4.0  2014-10-28 Thread::stopThread is now set to false every time Thread::Start() is called, closes #51.
+Added a unit test which makes sure a stopped thread can be run again, closes #52. v3.7.3.0  2014-10-14 Added MCallbacks as a dependency in the Makefile to fix TravisCI build error, closes #50. v3.7.2.0  2014-10-14 Added empty Thread constructor (sometimes you don't want to provide the callback on creation), closes #49.
 Changed the Thread::Stop() method to Thread::Join() and implemented a proper Thread::Stop(), closes #48. v3.7.1.0  2014-10-13 Add Thread.hpp to the api file, closes #45.